Mornington Peninsula Regional Gallery: Exhibitions

 In 2013 the gallery hosted an exhibition of Archibald Prize paintings, setting a gallery attendance record of 48,000.
 The Archibald Prize Touring Exhibition returned to the gallery in 2023.

 In November 2023, the gallery was the first stop for the National Gallery of Australia's Know My Name: Australian Women Artists touring exhibition.

-Collection

-Artists whose work is held by the Mornington Peninsula Regional Gallery include Constance Stokes.

 National Works on Paper

-The National Works on Paper (NWOP) biennial acquisition award for contemporary Australian artists is open to works in drawing, printmaking, digital prints and paper sculpture.
+The National Works on Paper (NWOP) biennial acquisition award for contemporary Australian artists was established in 1998.
+Hosted by the gallery, the award is open to works in drawing, printmaking, digital prints, and paper sculpture.